MICROECONOMICS - 2022/3

 - Introduction to game theory

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their skills in microeconomic analysis, their understanding of the appropriate techniques to use and their growing appreciation of the advantages and disadvantages of different approaches.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of microeconomic theory, and their understanding of the appropriate techniques to use in analyzing complex economic problems.

 Thus, the summative assessments for this module consist of:

 - An in-semester test worth 25% of the final mark.

 - A final exam covering the entire model worth 75% of the final mark.

 Students will receive verbal feedback during in-person lectures and tutorial sessions.
 Students are provided with weekly problem sets relating to the material covered in the lectures which they can solve either independently or in groups.
 Students receive guided solutions about the problem sets and in-person feedback during the tutorial sessions.
 Information about the assessments and sample papers are provided at the beginning of the semester for students to familiarize themselves with the setup of both assessments.
 Office hours provide students with additional opportunities for feedback.

 - Introduce students to the study of modern microeconomic theory